1ightstep/VM-manager/README.md

-# VM manager
- VM manager
+Alpha stage of VM manager created by kAvaras.